milkcircle/milkcircle.github.io/_posts/2019-09-09-devils-advocate.md

 nevertheless is known by no-one,
 living this life of pure pretend

-the wretched devil lost her way
-living a tangled lie that only
-those she's hurt can enumerate...
-leading a life so lonely

 how strange it is, isn't it?
 that even amidst a crowd so loud
 that picks you up and cheers you on